PaloAltoNetworks/Splunk-Docs/installation.md

 ![Downloading the App and Add-on from within Splunk Enterprise.](assets/download_app.png)

+### Enable datamodel acceleration

+If using the Palo Alto Networks App, you **must** enable datamodel acceleration to see data in the dashboards.
+Acceleration is on by default in App 6.0 and lower, and off by default in App 6.1 and higher (due to new Splunk app certification rules)

+Enable it now by navigating to **Settings** -> **Datamodels**, then select each **Palo Alto Networks** datamodel and enable acceleration for a time period of your choice.

+The time period represents how much data will show in the dashboards, and has a significant impact on storage usage.
+If unsure, set the acceleration time period to 7 days.

+Datamodel acceleration is not required if using the Add-on only.

 ## Alternative: Install from Github

 This App is available on [SplunkBase](https://splunkbase.splunk.com/app/491) and [Github](https://github.com/PaloAltoNetworks-BD/SplunkforPaloAltoNetworks).
 Optionally, you can clone the GitHub repository to install the App.
 Please feel free to submit contributions to the App using pull requests on GitHub.